How to use openapi-starter

 Step 2: Clone the project

-By default, you will have a root directory (openapi
+By default, there is a root directory (openapi

-) that contains a sample API definition file (openapi.yaml
+) that contains a sample API description file (openapi.yaml

 ).
 The sample file is already split into its constituent parts, which are contained in the code_samples